 “Whilst we’re pleased to pass on this recent slight fall in wholesale prices, most experts agree that global energy prices will continue their long-term rise,” commented E.On UK’s chief executive, Dr. Tony Cocker.

-Dr Cocker added that as one of the UK’s largest energy providers, E.On is committed to providing financial advice and support to its millions of customers, including helping them to benefit from energy efficiency measures such as loft insulation and cavity wall insulation.
+Dr Cocker added that as one of the UK’s largest energy providers, E.On is committed to providing financial advice and support to its millions of customers, including helping them to benefit from energy efficiency measures such as cavity wall insulation and loft insulation.

 “Over the coming months we will continue to help our customers to monitor their energy use and control their bills so they become energy fit,” he added.

 The cuts will take a customer’s average annual dual fuel bill to £1,159 which would make E.On’s standard tariff the third cheapest after npower and EDF Energy.

 It seems Scottish Power’s customers will have to wait a little bit longer to hear whether they will be in line for similar price cuts.

 Includes a full safety check as well as parts.

 Enjoy HomeCare from British Gas